mattermost/docs/source/administration/devops-command-center.rst

 You can also:

-- Assign a step to yourself or another incident member
+- Assign a step to yourself or another incident member.
-- Mark a step as **Complete** or **Incomplete**
+- Mark a step as **Complete** or **Incomplete**.
-- Start an automated action
+- Start an automated action.
-- Invite new members to the channel
+- Invite new members to the channel.

 Channel Export
 --------------